 Meet Rose's sister, Maggie.
-Twenty-eight years old, drop-dead gorgeous and only occasionally employed.
-Although her dreams of big-screen stardom haven't progressed, Maggie dreams of fame and fortune -- and of getting her dowdy big sister to stick to a skin-care regime.
+Twenty-eight years old and drop-dead gorgeous.
+Although her big-screen stardom hasn't progressed past her left hip's appearance in a Will Smith video, Maggie dreams of fame and fortune -- and of getting her big sister on a skin-care regimen.

-These two women with nothing in common but childhood tragedy, shared DNA, and the same size feet, are about to learn that their family is more different than they ever imagine, and that they're more alike, than they'd ever believe.
-In Her Shoes observes Rose and Maggie, the brain and the beauty, as they make journeys of discovery.
-Along the way, the'll encounter a wild cast of characters and they'll borrow shoes and clothes and boyfriends, and make peace with their most intimate enemies -- each other.
+These two women, who claim to have nothing in common but a childhood tragedy, DNA, and the same size feet, are about to learn that they're more alike than they'd ever imagined.
+Along the way, they'll encounter a diverse cast of characters -- from a stepmother who's into recreational Botox to a disdainful pug with no name.
+They'll borrow shoes and clothes and boyfriends, and eventually make peace with their most intimate enemies -- each other.

-Questions and Topics for Discussion
+Reading Group Guide In Her Shoes Jennifer Weiner Questions and Topics for Discussion

-- Through the eyes of these two young women, we get a pretty modern view of the world.
+Through the eyes of these two young women, we get a pretty modern view of the world.
 What then, do you make of the rather traditional ending: the fairy-tale marriage that seems to embody all the hopes of the future?
 Do you think the author is playing with this concept, or using it to offset her rather un-traditional story line?

-- The author utilizes a rather unusual technique when she tells the story through shifting points of view.
+The author utilizes a rather unusual technique when she tells the story through shifting points of view.
 How did this affect your reading of the story?
 Why might the author have chosen to do this?
 Do you think there are insights that could only have come out through multiple perspectives, or do you think the author wanted the ambiguity and clashing perspective that shifting points of view can elicit in a reader?

-- In many ways, this is really a story about growth, change, and transformation.
+In many ways, this is really a story about growth, change, and transformation.
 Discuss the ways that virtually all of the characters alter their old, comfortable ways of being, acting, and thinking (or lack of thinking, in Maggie's case) throughout the course of this story.
 How easy does it seem for the characters to change?
 Would you consider intense pain or disillusionment (with a person or a job) to be the main catalyst for much of this change, or do you think something else sparks it?